GeoscienceAustralia/ptha/propagation/SWALS/README.md

 The code can run in parallel with both shared memory (openmp) and distributed memory approaches.
 Distributed parallel support requires that MPI is installed, and/or that the compiler has adequate coarray support.
-On gfortran, coarrays work well using the OpenCoarrays library.
-Because compiler support for coarrays is generally less mature than MPI, we have also created options for running the code with MPI (i.e replacing coarray communication with MPI).
 In general all these parallel approaches can be used together.

 ## C compiler
-The code also makes limited use of C to interface with the GDAL library (thus providing flexible raster-based input) and qsort.
+The code also makes limited use of C to interface with the GDAL library (thus providing flexible raster-based input).
 Thus a C compiler is required, typically gcc.

 ## Make
 The "make" program is used for compilation.